What is the June 12 holiday in the Philippines, and how much should employees get paid?

 So on June 12, 1898, the Filipinos led By Gen. Emilio Aguinaldo declared The Philippines free from its colonizers.

 When Aguinaldo was captured in 1902, the Americans took over.
 In 1935, the Philippines became a commonwealth.
-It was semi-independent of the USA.
-They were promised full independence after 10 years.
+Moreover, it was semi-independent of the USA and was promised full independence after 10 years.

 It was not to be.
 The Japanese invaded the Philippines in 1941, putting Manila, the center of the country, under their control.
 But in October 1944, the Americans fought and defeated the Japanese troops.
 Manila was recaptured.